hdodenhof/CircleImageView/README.md

 * use a clipPath (which is neither hardware accelerated nor anti-aliased)
 * use setXfermode to clip the bitmap (which means drawing twice to the canvas)

-I didn't split the library into a CircleImageView and a CircleDrawable so it can be used with all kinds of drawables, i.e. a PicassoDrawable from [Picasso](https://github.com/square/picasso) or other non-standard drawables (needs some testing though).
+As this is just a custom ImaveView and not a custom Drawable or a combination of both, it can be used with all kinds of drawables, i.e. a PicassoDrawable from [Picasso](https://github.com/square/picasso) or other non-standard drawables (needs some testing though).

 Gradle
 ------